dee12452/GahoodSON/README.md

 ```
 $ cmake . && make
 ```
 This will produce the libGahoodSON.a binary that you can now include in your project.
-Make sure to grab `src/\*.h` and throw them into your include folders.
+Be sure to also grab the GahoodSON.h header in the include to your project header directory.

 On windows, you will follow the same step, but the output will be a different file.